A subtrope of Victim of the Week.

 - The Closer and its spin-off Major Crimes have at least one body per episode because both shows focus on investigating and prosecuting homicide in Los Angeles.

 - Homicide: Life on the Street featured at least two murders per episode, all of which were mostly disconnected from each other and investigated by different detectives.

 - The protagonist of Forever (2014) works at the Office of Chief Medical Examiner of the City of New York, stated to be home to the largest collection of slightly chilled corpses in the world, and he works with the local precinct's Homicide department, so this trope is pretty much a given.

 - Harrow is set at the Queensland Institute of Forensic Medicine, Dr. Harrow being considered by many to be the most talented medical examiner in the country.
 There's always at least one body, even in episodes that are not set at the morgue.
 Notably, unlike American television shows, the corpses are all nude, with no effort to cover up the breasts of dead women, but as they are treated very matter-of-factly and respectfully, and since they are, well, corpses, there is nothing titillating about it.

 - In the Ace Attorney series, the player character always seems to wind up solving a murder case, despite not specifically being a homicide lawyer.
 This is even lampshaded the one time they're dealing with a theft instead of a homicide.
 And that one gets a body pretty quick anyway.

 - Ghost Trick, by the same crew, has Sissel dealing with a dead body nearly every chapter.
 Of course, his job is to make sure they never become that dead body in the first place.

-- Similarly, Danganronpa and its sequel features a corpse turning up in every chapter, since its villain has declared that the only way to escape is to kill someone without being caught.
+- The mainline Danganronpa games features a corpse turning up in every chapter, since its villain has declared that the only way to escape is to kill someone without being caught.
 The other students must then try to figure out the culprit - or die themselves.